 As children we did not have family close by, so Christmas’s were spent with friends.
 You could always count on Christmas music and singing, traditional turkey dinners, and lots of laughter.
 As adults with our own families we also spend Christmas with friends since our family once again lives far away.

-Our traditional fondue evening begins with a gathering of friends at The Festival of Lights at Confederation Park, an urban park in Northwest Calgary.
+Our traditional Christmas Eve Fondue-palooza evening begins with a gathering of friends at The Festival of Lights at Confederation Park, an urban park in Northwest Calgary.
 You can drive along the outskirts of the park to view the lights, or park and wander around the grounds to get a closer look.
-A smaller hill allows the kids to work up an appetite by sledding down the slopes.
+A smaller hill allows both kids and adults to work up an appetite by sledding down the slopes.
+We enjoy sledding and taking in the lights until it gets a little to cold.

-After an hour or two at the park, our group packs it in and heads back to the house to prepare for our potluck style fondue.
-Every family pitches in, and together prepares a seasoned broth fondue, Bacon and Cheese fondue, followed by a chocolate fondue.
-Games are brought out, glasses kept filled, and a bustling conversation ensues while sharing plates and dipping little morsels of food into steaming broth & cheese pots.
+After an hour or two at the park, our group packs it in and heads back to the house to prepare for our potluck evening.
+Every family pitches in bringing food and beverages.
+This broth fondue can be prepared in advance and reheated when it’s time to eat.
+In addition there are several cheese fondues on the table, like this Bacon and Cheese fondue, followed by a chocolate fondue.
+Games are brought out, glasses kept filled, and a bustling conversation ensues all while sharing plates and dipping little morsels of food into steaming broth & cheese pots.

 Fondue is an exciting way to get family and friends together around the table, and initiate some great conversations while having fun with your food.
+And of course electronics and phones not allowed!
 Here is one of several broth fondues we enjoy during the season, Pork Fondue in Lemongrass Broth.
-Use leftover broth in soup or freeze it for future use.
+Freeze leftover cooled off broth and use later one in soups and stews.

 - ¼ cup lime juice, fresh